 - Only non-marking sneakers/athletic shoes may be worn all year round.
-Sneakers/athletic shoes can be any color. - Footwear should be secured on the foot (ex. laces tied, Velcro fastened). - No Crocs, sandals, slides, slippers, cleats, Heeleys (shoes with wheels), etc. are permitted for regular school wear.
+Sneakers/athletic shoes can be any color. - Footwear should be secured on the foot (ex. laces tied, Velcro fastened). - No Crocs, Uggs, boots, sandals, slides, slippers, cleats, Heeleys (shoes with wheels), etc. are permitted for regular school wear. - NEW for the 2024-2025 School Year: No rubber/foam shoes are allowed (ex.
+Yeezys).